 Posted on December 16 2019

 I have already been told not to write about this but ehh, I still am.
 I really hope as you are reading through, you take this as an inspiration/ motivation and try and look at the positive arguments.
-Of course these views are solely mine and you are free to disagree (just no hate comments on my page would be nice ;/).
+Of course these views are solely mine and you are free to disagree.

 Does you being obese/ out of shape define your beauty and acceptance in the society.
-Obviously we all agree it does not, but I defiantly do not think an out of shape person is a good role model.
+Obviously we all agree it does not, but I defiantly do not think an unhealthy person is a good role model, especially to their kids who look to to you.
 I believe beauty and fitness are two separate things and should never be mixed up.
 EVERYONE is beautiful in their own way.
 Being out of shape (by choice) does not make you ugly, but I don’t think it makes you the best role model either.
 Everyone has someone looking upto them always.
 If no one, your kids and family look up to you.
 By deliberately being out of shape what kind of an example are you setting up for them.
 Also, being ‘in shape’ does not mean having a six- pack or a certain kind of physique, I simple mean being fit.
-Being able to do ADL (activities of daily living) without getting exhausted, having your vitals normal, and being able to enjoy simple pleasures of life such as running around your dog or going for a swim without getting out of breath.
+Being able to do ADL (activities of daily living) without getting exhausted, having your vitals normal, and being able to enjoy simple pleasures of life such as running hjaround your dog or going for picnic with your family without getting out of breath.

 Is it still your personal choice to be of whatever fitness level you want to be?
 Sure it is.
 But then do not expect your kids to be fit.
 Do not expect your spouse or loved once to stand by the hospital bed when you fall victim to obesity related diseases and waste their time.
 And defiantly do not expect a ‘good- job’ and thumbs up from the society.
 When I see female fitness experts upload pictures of their finely chiseled abs, I do not think they are doing so to set a ‘society’ standard of what is and is not expected.
 I know MONTHS of handwork goes into sculpting a physique and I only find pure motivation from that.
 If that inspires you to just lose a couple of kilo’s, then whats wrong with that.
 As fitness experts, its our job to maintain our physiques and we get paid for that.
 But if it is not your profession, you do not have to get to that level of fitness.
 It is still very important that you stay fit and lose the excess body fat.